pirafrank/fpiracom/_posts/2015-10-10-my-2-cents-guide-for-a-safe-upgrade-to-el-capitan.md

 - plug your Mac to the wall (in case it's a MacBook) and... update!

-(*) this may be an unneeded step, but in the past some reboots stumbled across that password.
-You now, better safe than sorry!
+*\* this may be an unneeded step, but in the past some reboots stumbled across that password.
+You know, better safe than sorry!*

 **Note** Don't worry about Filevault 2 to be enabled.
 The installation setup will take care of it and will upgrade without need to decrypt the startup volume.